 The jack, wheel wrench, jack handle and spare tire are stowed in the rear of the vehicle, underneath the floor of the cargo area.
-To remove the spare tire and tools do the following:
+To remove the spare tire and tools:

 Turn the two lock knobs on the floor of the cargo area to UNLOCK.